skip to main content

 This is another one of those questions that will depend on your situation.
 Some realtors take their fee from the landlord, so you won’t have to pay to use their services.

-Even if the realtor will charge you a fee, they may still have arrangements with the landlord or rental company that will allow you to get a lower monthly rent and save overall.
+Even if the realtor charges a fee, they may still have arrangements with the landlord or rental company that will allow you to get a lower monthly rent and save overall.
+You’ll just have to see what makes sense for your specific situation and location.

-Consider amenities.
+Consider amenities

 “The biggest cost-cutter is usually a solid fitness center, which replaces a gym membership.
 In-unit laundry is another amenity that helps save a surprising amount of money on a monthly basis.